truongthang2211/facebook_notification_status/README.md

 ---

-<p align="center"> This extension will nofify you when your friends is online or offline in Facebook.
+<p align="center"> This extension will notify you when your friends are online or offline in Facebook.
     <br>
 </p>